Bluford Shops products are not intended for children under 14.

 These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; coal load; lever-style hand brake; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.

 All road names will be available in multiple road numbers.
 For instance, order a single, a 2-pack and a 3-pack to get all six road numbers on a run.
 (Some road names will be available in just three road numbers.)
-Pre-orders are now open on this group and will close on April 24.
 Delivery is expected in early autumn of 2017.
 MSRP is $24.95 per car.

 Baltimore & Ohio took delivery of these N-17 class hoppers in 1919 and began painting them in this paint scheme as early as 1946 and continued well into the transition era.
 This paint scheme included the “Linking 13 Great States With The Nation” version of the B&O capitol dome logo.